 2017 Glenn Robinson NCAA DIII National Coach of the Year

 Before taking the reins of the Williams program, App was an assistant at the United States Military Academy under Army head men's basketball coach Zach Spiker.
-App played a key role in the Black Knights program posting their first winning record in 28 years and winning eight Patriot League games for the first time (2012-13).
+He played a key role in the Black Knights posting their first winning record in 28 years and winning eight Patriot League games for the first time (2012-13).
 That team also set records for points scored, assists, and blocked shots.

 App began his collegiate coaching career as an assistant to Mike Maker at Williams College in 2008-09.
 He helped the Ephs to a 17-9 record and its first outright "Little Three" (Williams, Amherst College and Wesleyan University) championship since 1996.
 He was instrumental in recruiting some of the key players that took 2010 Basketball Times Co-National Coach of the Year Mike Maker's squad to the 2010 Division III national championship game.

-App joined the Cornell coaching staff in October 2009 and helped the Big Red to its most successful season ever.
+In October 2009, App joined the coaching staff at his alma mater, Cornell, and helped the Big Red to its most successful season ever.
 Cornell set an Ivy League record for three-pointers in a season (326) and set single-season school records for points (2,545), field goals (913), assists (543) and blocked shots (127).
-Cornell won its third straight Ivy League championship and won two games in the 2010 NCAA Tournament.
-The Big Red became the first Ivy League squad to advance to the Sweet 16 in 31 years with wins over fifth-seeded Temple and fourth-seeded Wisconsin.
+Cornell won its third straight Ivy League championship and the Big Red became the first Ivy League squad to advance to the Sweet 16 in 31 years with wins over fifth-seeded Temple and fourth-seeded Wisconsin.
 The Big Red set a conference record with 29 wins and finished the season ranked 17th in the ESPN/USA Today Coaches' Poll, the program's first national ranking in 59 years.

 App earned his bachelor's degree in civil engineering and worked as an engineer in the construction business before embarking on his coaching career.
 He and his wife, Katelyn, reside in Williamstown with their daughter, Morgan (2).